UK Mountains

 During those expeditions I had the opportunity to test out all types of equipment and the Equipment Review page lists most of this gear along with my honest opinion.
 Hopefully that will be of use to anyone considering purchasing equipment.

 Over the years, I have been slowly but surely climbing all of the 2,000 foot mountains in England and Wales as defined by the Nuttalls guides, i.e. 2,000 foot (610m) with a 50 foot (15m) prominence.
 As a labour of love, I have listed all of these mountains along with the date of ascent on the Mountain Log Book page.
 During 2023 I completed all of the mountains in Wales and in July 2024 I completed all of the English ones with Pillar Rock being the final mountain.
 I have created a database SQL file and also a spreadsheet containing the list.
 Anyone who reads this and would like an electronic copy of the full list of Mountains, get in touch and I'd be happy to provide it free of charge, but be warned, it gets very addictive!
-In fact, so much so that I am now tackling the Marilyn group of mountains.
-These can be any height but must have a prominence of 521 foot (150m).
-Obviously some Nuttalls are Marilyns and vice versa so I was off to a good start anyway.
-These live on the Marilyn Log Book page.
+In fact, so much so that I am now tackling not only the Marilyn group of mountains but also the 500m Mountains, known as Deweys.
+Marilyns can be any height but must have a prominence of 521 foot (150m).
+500m Peaks are as the name suggests.
+Obviously some Nuttalls are Marilyns and vice versa and some 500m peaks are Marilyns and vice versa so I was off to a good start anyway.
+These live on the Marilyn Log Book page and the 500m Log Book page.

 In the meantime, have a look around the site, read the reviews and reports and let me know what you think, it will be great to hear from you.